sjwakeman/scuba-logbook/README.md

 You'll need to create two controller actions, one to display the user signup and one to process the form submission.
 The controller action that processes the form submission should create the user and save it to the database.
 The form to sign up should be loaded via a GET request to /signup and submitted via a POST request to /signup.
 The signup action should also log the user in and add the user_id to the sessions hash.
-Make sure you add the Signup link to the home page.
+Make sure you add the Signup link to the login page.

 LOG IN
 You'll need two more controller actions to process logging in: one to display the form to log in and one to log add the user_id to the sessions hash.